alshahariahossen01/Personal-Profile/README.md

 ## License

-This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This repository is licensed under the ©Al Shaharia Hossen